-If there's a particular record label with a few of your favorite bands, I suggest getting on their email lists or follow them on social media or Spotify.
+If there's a particular record label with a few of my favorite bands, I'll sign up for their email lists or follow them on social media or Spotify.
 For example, I pour over news from Mom + Pop Music (home of Andrew Bird, Neon Indian, and Smith Westerns), Polyvinyl Record Company (home of The Dodos, of Montreal and Deerhoof), among others.
 You can just visit their websites and follow them on Facebook or Twitter but I like reminders in my inbox about upcoming releases, tours and especially merch!
-Truly fave bands are followed directly, so I'm sure not to miss anything.
+Some fave bands are followed directly, so I'm sure not to miss anything.
 Plus I keep an eye on various music outlets: Pitchfork, Consequence of Sound, Stereogum and Rolling Stone.
 Add in NPR Music and PopMatters, where I have a pile of posts as a contributor on the music staff.

 If the music really resonates, I'll now look for the song in Spotify to put it in the next playlist draft.
 Once I have about an hour of music, it's time to set the sequencing and call it cooked.
 But when it comes down to it, this is really about the joy of sharing in discovery of bands and music.
 See links below and be sure to pony up during the pledge drives to keep public radio music alive and well...

 Dive into past New Music Matters Playlists here and this list for online radio listening where you can listen live or in the station's archives:

 KEXP.org Seattle's "John In the Morning" show from 10 - 1 pm EST

 KCRW.com LA's "Morning Becomes Eclectic" from 12 noon - 3 pm EST

 WFUV.org NYC's "Alternate Side" Fridays from 9 pm to 12 midnight EST